Attorney John C. Drapp III

-Since 2005, a substantial portion of Attorney Drapp’s practice has been civil and criminal litigation.
+Since 2005, a substantial portion of Attorney Drapp’s practice has been civil, family and criminal litigation.
 He has represented hundreds of individuals charged with crimes ranging from disorderly conduct to murder, and has tried numerous criminal cases to verdict.
 He has also litigated many types of civil cases, including auto accidents, property disputes, employment matters and contract claims.
 Attorney Drapp has continued his family litigation practice as well and regularly represents clients in divorce and child custody matters.

 In addition to his litigation practice, Attorney Drapp assists clients with their estate planning needs.
 He is routinely called upon to draft wills, trusts, advanced directives and powers of attorney.
 He also assists the family members of those who cannot take care of themselves obtain legal authority to oversee the financial and personal affairs of their loved ones.